Systematic Review Program: Data Management

 PRISMA recommends description of all information sources in the search (e.g., databases with dates of coverage, contact with study authors to identify additional studies or data) and date last searched along with the full electronic search strategy for at least one major database, including any limits used, such that it could be repeated.

-() recommend the following:
+() recommends the following:

 - Provide a line-by-line description of the search strategy, including the date of every search for each database, web browser, etc. 3.4.1